reubenharry/mclmc-docs/docs/mhmchmc.md

 W(F) = W(F_1 \otimes 1) + W(I \otimes F_2)
 $$

 I think work should generally be "functorial", i.e. $W(a\circ b) = W(a) + W(b)$, but it is subtle.
-In particular, is the stationary distribution of $F$ also stationary under $F_1$ and $F_2$ (or the leapfrog dynamics?).
+In particular, should we be considering the stationary distribution of $F$, or the canonical distribution in terms of the shadow Hamiltonian.
+(Presumably $p$ remains the stationary distribution of $F$)

 In the case of Hamiltonian dynamics, then $F_1$ and $F_2$ are both traceless, but certainly each individual update does not preserve the stationary distribution.
 The composition of updates may, I don't know.
-Presumably it preserves the canonical distribution with respect to the shadow Hamiltonian.